jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 Similar to the academic paper @Bleser2012, the cited patents clearly indicate that the automotive industry is interested in load-bearing structurally integral tanks.
-Upon further consideration, these automotive concepts could potentially inspire additional load cases for integrated tanks in aerospace applications.
+By drawing insights from these automotive concepts and upon deeper consideration, these automotive concepts could potentially inspire additional load case configurations for integrated tanks in aerospace applications.
 However, neither academic papers nor patent descriptions from the automotive industry provide direct additional valuable insights for experimental structural validation tests of #glspl("swith").
 For completeness, it shall be stated that patents from the field of aviation were already covered in @chap_0_7.
 The only relevant patent to highlight again is @Scheffel2015.
-While @Friedmann2023 names 7 patents, only 2 of them could be found, which might be due to the fact that the other five predate 1939.
+While @Friedmann2023 names seven patents, only two of them could be found online, which might be due to the fact that the other five predate 1939.

 // -------------------------------------------------------------------------- //